sdoria/Imagenette_resize_glitch/README.md

-# Imagenette/Imagewoof: Resizing Images Twice Decreases Accuracy
+# Imagenette/Imagewoof: Resizing Images in Two Steps Decreases Accuracy

 Based on a discovery by Less Wright (https://github.com/lessw2020)